kurtosis-tech/kurtosis/docs/docs/starlark-reference/service-config.md

     max_cpu = 1000,

     # The mimimum amout of CPUs the service must have, in millicpu/millicore.
-    # CAUTION: This is only available for Kubernetes, andd will be ignored for Docker.
+    # CAUTION: This is only available for Kubernetes, and will be ignored for Docker.
     # OPTIONAL (Default: no limit)
     min_cpu = 500,